Devenny: I'm living the dream - News - Crystal Palace F.C.

-Devenny is currently on international duty with Northern Ireland, aiming to add to his five senior caps, just ten months on from his senior debut.
+Devenny is currently on international duty with Northern Ireland, scoring his first goal for his country on the night of his cap, in a 3-1 win in Luxembourg.

 The 21-year-old has enjoyed a strong start to the season at club level, smashing home the winning penalty in the Community Shield after an impressive appearance from the bench, before starting the home draw with Nottingham Forest.